BZoennchen/Pages/docs/_posts/2021-03-27-super-collider-in-15-minutes.md

 Let us create the most simple sound possible: a sine wave.
 First, we define a function that can be seen as a process called *unit generator* (``UGen``) that starts when we call ``play()``.
+There are hundred of different ``UGens``s, they basically spit out real numbers over time.
+For example ``SineOsc`` samples a sine wave.

 ```supercollider
 ~sine = {arg freq=200; SinOsc.ar(freq, mul: 0.2)};